Four Asian Tigers

-By the early 21st century, these economies had developed into high-income economies, specializing in areas of competitive advantage.
+By the early 21st century, these economies had developed into high-income economies, specialising in areas of competitive advantage.
 Hong Kong and Singapore have become leading international financial centres, whereas South Korea and Taiwan are leaders in manufacturing electronic components and devices; Taiwan now produces the most advanced semiconductor chips in the world; South Korea has also developed into a major global arms manufacturer.
 Large institutions have pushed to have them serve as role models for many developing countries, especially the Tiger Cub Economies of Southeast Asia.

 In 1993, a World Bank report The East Asian Miracle credited neoliberal policies with the economic boom, including the maintenance of export-oriented policies, low taxes and minimal welfare states.
 Other institutional and empirical analyses have argued that extensive state intervention and industrial policy had a much greater influence than the World Bank suggested.